-Although the financial and other terms in the RFP responses served as a starting point for negotiations between the City and Developer, such initial terms were not accepted by the City.
-Each developer has improved the financial terms from the offers included in the RFP responses and each has indicated that its present offer is its best and final.
-As required by the City Code, an independent consultant is preparing a real estate appraisal report for review by the City Commission.
+Although the financial and other terms in the RFP responses served as a starting point for negotiations between the City and Developers, such initial terms were not accepted by the City.
+As noted in the Appraisal Report, Lincoln Road is one of the City's most desirable non-oceanfront locations, and high density, walkable live/work lifestyle environments are currently the highest driver for office and residential real estate assets.
+Both Developers has adjusted the financial terms from the offers in their RFP responses, each indicating that construction costs have increased since the time of RFP submissions, attributable to factors such as supply chain challenges, rising inflation and interest rates, and geopolitical instability.
 A detailed comparison of anticipated financial payments to the City from each Developer is contained in Exhibit B.

-Both Developers have agreed to similar rent structures: a Lump Sum Payment early in the Lease Term (described below), with Guaranteed Annual Rent commencing, in the case of Integra, 12 months from the Effective Date and in the case of TPC, at commencement of construction which is required to occur no later than 34 months from the Effective Date.
-Integra's Guaranteed Minimum Rent increases by 15% between years 2 and 6, followed by escalations (greater of 2% or CPI, capped at 3%) commencing in year 7.
-TPC's Guaranteed Minimum Rent is substantially lower and remains constant during construction, but then doubles upon construction completion, with annual escalations (greater of 2% or CPI, capped at 3%) occurring when the project stabilizes (but not later than 84 months from the Effective Date).
+Both Developers have agreed to similar rent structures: a Lump Sum Payment early in the Lease Term (described below), with Guaranteed Annual Rent commencing, in the case of Integra, 12 months from the Effective Date and in the case of TPC, at the agreed upon target date for commencement of construction, i.e., no later than 23 months from the Effective Date.
+Integra's Guaranteed Minimum Rent increases progressively from \$650,000 to \$750,000 between years 2 and 5, followed by escalations (greater of 2% or CPI, capped at 3%) commencing in year 7.
+TPC's Guaranteed Minimum Rent remains constant during its twentymonth construction period at \$150,000, and then increases to \$680,000 upon construction completion, with varying annual escalations throughout the initial term.
 In both proposals, the Developer is to pay the higher of the Guaranteed Annual Rent or Percentage Rent.
-Integra has agreed to pay Percentage Rent of 5% of Effective Gross Income (EGI), TPC has agreed to pay 4% of EGI.
+Integra has agreed to Percentage Rent Participation of 5% of Effective Gross Income (EGI) and TPC has agreed to 4% of EGI.

-Both Developers have agreed to an Initial Lump Sum Payment: \$2.5M for Integra on the Effective Date and \$2M for TPC at Commencement of Construction which will be not later than 34 months after the Effective Date.
-Integra has agreed to two (2) additional Lump-Sum Payments upon issuance of Certificate of Occupancy: (\$500,000 for each the P25 and P26 buildings, not later than 63 months and 82 months, respectively).
+Both Developers have agreed to an Initial Lump Sum Payment: \$2.5M for Integra on the Effective Date and \$2M for TPC at the agreed upon target date for commencement of construction, which will occur not later than 23 months after the Effective Date.
+Integra has agreed to two (2) additional Lump-Sum Payments totaling \$1,000,000 payable in two installments: \$500,000 upon issuance of Temporary Certificate of Occupancy (TCO) for P25 and \$500,000 upon the issuance of a TCP for P26: (based on Outside Dates, these payments will occur not later than 63 months and 82 months, respectively).
 TPC does not propose any additional Lump Sum Payments.